Package 'REDCapDM'

 expression = c("is.na(x)", "x %in% NA"),

-event = "baseline_visit_arm_1")
+event = "baseline_visit_arm_1"

-example <- rd_query(covican,
+result <- rd_query(covican,

-example <- rd_query(covican,
+result <- rd_query(covican,

 variables = "potassium",